OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 > Some applications may not work with proxies like Burp and ZAP because of Certificate Pinning.
 In such a scenario, please check "Testing Custom Certificate Stores and SSL Pinning".
 Tools like Vproxy can be used to redirect all HTTP(S) traffic to your machine to sniff and investigate it for unencrypted requests.

 If you want to verify whether your server supports the right ciphersuites, there are various tools you can use:
-- nscurl - see Testing Network Communication for ios for more details/
+- nscurl - see Testing Network Communication for ios for more details.
 - [testssl.sh](https://github.com/drwetter/testssl.sh) which "is a free command line tool which checks a server's service on any port for the support of TLS/SSL ciphers, protocols as well as some cryptographic flaws".